 When getting ready for your online GED test, it is essential to not just concentrate on studying hard.
 Studying smart and learning all about highly efficient GED® test-taking strategies will also help you achieve better results.

 Especially for individuals who are working full-time, earning a GED can be challenging.
-But if you learn how to study effectively and stick to the following study habits, you can reach that goal in a few months or less.
+But if you learn how to study effectively, attend online GED classes (the most effective way of learning), and stick to the following study habits, you can reach that goal in a few months or less.

 First, take a few practice tests to discover which GED subject areas require the most of your attention and which academic areas you already understand.
 This way, you won’t waste your precious time on things you understand.

 Let’s take a look at 27 habits that will help you earn your GED fast with an online GED prep course, even if you have a full-time job:

 – Discover the learning style that suits you best

 First of all, find the learning style that fits you best.
 There are quite a few different learning styles, and each student retains information differently.
 The main three learning styles are Visual (through images and pictures), Auditory (for learners who prefer the spoken word, music, or other sounds), and Kinesthetic (for students that learn best through a more physically orientated learning style with hands, body, sense of touch).

 Successful students space out their studying over a number of short periods of time.
 They don’t try to cram it all into just a few sessions.
 To become successful, you need to have shorter study periods on a regular basis.